-When you create user defined APIs that allow sending data to your flows (PUSH API) it is not always possible to control how often and how much data your client will send.
-To prevent system from degradation, or complete overload in case of large number of calls with huge payloads in a short period of time it is possible to configure throttling and queuing for asynchronous
+When you create user-defined APIs that allow sending data to your Flows (PUSH API), it is not always possible to control how often and how much data your client will send.
+To prevent the system from degradation or complete overload in case of a large number of calls with huge payloads in a short period of time, it is possible to configure throttling and queuing for asynchronous

-To enable throttling navigate to the Listeners section under Settings, then check "Enabled" checkbox and specify desired "Throughput".
-Throughput is measured in number of requests per minute.
-Any request that exceeds the throughput will be dropped and 429 "Too Many Requests" HTTP status code returned to the sender.
+Enabled checkbox, and specify the desired Throughput.
+Throughput is measured in the number of requests per minute.
+Any request that exceeds the throughput will be dropped, and the 429 Too Many Requests HTTP status code returned to the sender.

-Only requests to listeners with method set to
+Only requests to Listeners with the method set to

 Queuing can only be enabled if Throttling is enabled.